jramb/xlscripter/README.md

       (doseq [r (first data)]
         (println  (apply str (interpose "\t" r)))))

+The `process` function, which *is* the tranformer, deserves some explanation:
 The `data` parameter is actually the whole spreadsheet.
 It is a list of sheets (spreadsheet files can contain many sheets).
-By using (first data) I select only the first sheet, which is mostly sufficient.
+Here, by using `(first data)` we select only the first sheet, which is mostly sufficient.

-Every sheet is a list of rows and every row is a list of cells.
+Every sheet is a *list of rows* and every row is a *list of cells*.
 The cells are normal Clojure data, strings, numbers, Java-Dates.
 However, formulas are presented as strings and *not* evaluated.

 ## Templater

-Another feature is the predefined "templater.clj" transformer which uses a template file as a definition.
+Another feature is the predefined `:template` transformer which uses a template file as a definition.
 This is a powerful tool to produce output by defining a simple template format as an input.

-If you have this template file "test.tmpl":
+If you have this template file `test.tmpl`:

     Hello, before1
     --MODIFY:(replace-string "'" "''")--